William Raybould

 Raybould came to Vancouver Island with his wife, the former Phoebe Shakespeare, in 1864 from Staffordshire, England.
 In 1866, he opened a menswear store, the Nanaimo Emporium, in partnership with his brother-in-law Noah.
 He served as a member of the first Nanaimo City Council in 1875.
-He worked twenty years as pit head for a mine operated by the Vancouver Coal Company.
+He worked for twenty years as pit head for a mine operated by the Vancouver Coal Company.
 Later in life, he assisted his wife with the management of her millinery shop.
 He died after falling from a wharf behind the shop while the tide was out, apparently investigating a noise from the shop.
-Raybould was 50 at the time.
+Raybould was 50 at the time and had been re-elected to a second term in the Legislature just a few months earlier.